 Chehel Manbar Ritual in Muharram in Lorestan

-One of the traditions and customs of Khorramabad and surrounding in Tasua (9th day of Muharram) is the traditional ceremony of the “chehel manbar ” to commemorate the capture of Zeinab.
+One of the traditions and customs of Khorramabad and surrounding Tasua (9th day of Muharram) is the traditional ceremony of the “chehel manbar ” to commemorate the capture of Zeinab.

-Zeinab and the other survivors of Imam Hussein’s army, which most of them were women and children, marched to Damascus, Yazid’s capital, and were held captive.
-While zeinab was captive in Damascus, she held the first mournfulness assembly in the palace of Yazid to mourn the loss of her beloved brother Hussein.
+Zeinab and the other survivors of Imam Hussein’s army, most of them were women and children, marched to Damascus, Yazid’s capital, and were held captive.
+While Zeinab was captive in Damascus, she held the first mournfulness assembly in the palace of Yazid to mourn the loss of her beloved brother Hussein.
 Chehel Manbar (means 40 Pulpit) is an assembly to commemorate the capture of Zeinab.

-In this ritual, men and women, while covering their faces, repeat the name of God and light the candle to commemorate those who killed in Karbala.
+In this ritual, men and women, while covering their faces, repeat the name of God and light the candle to commemorate those who were killed in Karbala.
 In this ritual, many men and women go from house to house with forty candles, barefoot and without talking to anyone, and put their candles in the forty holy public drinking places called Saqqakhaneh (Saqqā-ḵāna).

-The mourners also remind their wishes while mourning.
+The mourners also remember their wishes while mourning.
 They call for intercession from Imam Hussein and his companions.
 This ritual is known as chehel manbar.
 In other parts of Lorestan, such as Boroujerd and other cities in the province, this tradition takes a different form.

 The Gel-mali in Khorramabad of Lorestan

 People in different regions of Iran have various ceremonies and rituals on Muharram.
 Lorestan’s people hold ceremonies called Gel-mali (rubbing mud) during the first decade of Muharram.
-In this ritual, people covering themselves with mud as a sign of mourning.
+In this ritual, people covere themselves with mud as a sign of mourning.
 Besides this, mourners wear black clothes and beat their chests as a sign of deep sorrow and mourning.

 No comment